-The site of the Royal Plaza Building, a retail space with condominiums above, used to be the location of the Tate, Whipple, and Larson Buildings which dated from 1904.
+The site of the Royal Plaza Building, a retail space with condominiums above, used to be the location of the Tate, Whipple, and Larsen Buildings which dated from 1904.
 Designed by the ubiquitous Boise architectural firm of Tourtellotte and Hummel, two of the historic buildings later housed the Royal Restaurant, famous for its rich history and the gold coins built into the bar countertop.
 A hotel was housed in the upstairs of two of the buildings.

 The buildings were razed in 1991 to make way for an office building that was never built.